TGC Health Department Confirms 3 new deaths from causes related to COVID-19

-According to the release the patients were a woman in her 60s from Tom Green County, a man in his 70s from Tom Green County, and a woman in her 80s from Tom Green County.
+According to the release the patients were a man in his 70s from Tom Green County, a man in his 80s from Tom Green County, and a man in his 90s from Tom Green County.
 No other information about the patients was included in the release.

 The full statement, issued by the City of San Angelo, is below.